pro-dev22/AAFI-surefoot-application/README.md

 <h2><strong>Variation B: The Easter Egg Surprise</strong></h2>
 Target URL: All product pages https://www.oxo.com/oxo-pop-20-piece-pop-container-set.html

+<br/><br/><span><strong>🔴 Note:</strong> The GIF image fails to load because your website's Content Security Policy (CSP) restricts which domains can load images.
+The current policy does not allow the domain hosting the GIF, causing the browser to block it for security reasons.
+All other functionality is working correctly - we've confirmed the GIF displays properly when targeting product pages on other websites, and all features are functioning as required.</span>

 <br/><br/>
 <b>Approach Explanation for GIF Easter Egg:</b><br/><br/>
 <ol>